 In this way, embedded WDM offers a simple, easy to manage and cost-efficient solution for transporting large amounts of data over short- to mid-range distances – typically up to 80 kilometers – with the ability to transport up to 80 individual traffic channels over a dark fiber network.
 This is pretty much the same capacity as an active transponder-based DWDM platform, but in a much simpler way.
 In most cases, transponder-based solutions are engineered for telecom-grade networks and have features simply not required for data center interconnect for enterprises.
 They tend to be inherently complicated and can be overly expensive for enterprise or metro use.
-They’re often complicated to design, install and configure, and cumbersome to maneuver.

 Since no additional power is required for the embedded components, the solutions are also preferred for creating green data centers.
 You can add new services quickly and conveniently just by adding the required number of optical transceivers.

 Read more about how embedded DWDM compares with transponder-based active DWDM and single-channel ELWL solutions.